-As we enter the new year, which just so happens to be a leap year, it’s a great time to take a “leap” (pun intended) and resolve to add new foods to your little one’s diet.
-When your child has multiple food allergies, you have to work within the range of safe foods so as always, if you are unsure if a certain food is safe or not, always consult with your child’s healthcare professional first.
+As we enter the new year, it’s a great time to resolve to add new foods to your little one’s diet.
+When your child has multiple food allergies, you have to work within the range of safe foods so, as always, if you are unsure if a certain food is safe or not, always consult with your child’s healthcare professional first.

 Another tip for introducing new foods is to always provide choices so your child feels in control of what they are eating.
-Instead of saying “You are going to try sweet potatoes today!” ask “Would you like to try sweet potatoes or squash today?”
+Instead of saying “You are going to try sweet potatoes today!” give options, like “Would you like to try sweet potatoes or squash today?”

-For more tips on expanding your child’s diet, here are some resources which might be helpful:
+For more tips on expanding your child’s diet, ask the healthcare team.
+Here are some resources which they might have found helpful:

 - Child of Mine: Feeding with Love and Good Sense